Timeline: Events in the Strauss-Kahn case

 May 18 - Strauss-Kahn resigns as head of the IMF, saying he needs to devote all his energy to fight the charges.

-May 19 - A grand jury indicts Strauss-Kahn, meaning that he is formally charged after prosecutors presented evidence, before a panel that meets in secret.
+May 19 - A grand jury indicts Strauss-Kahn, meaning that he was formally charged after prosecutors presented evidence, including Diallo's testimony, before a panel that meets in secret.
 Defense lawyers and cross-examination are not allowed in grand jury proceedings.

 May 20 - A judge grants Strauss-Kahn his release on bail and under house arrest.
 He stays in a Manhattan apartment under around-the-clock armed guard.
 The private security company charges $200,000 a month, which he is responsible for paying.